 I’d say the agency/freelance and client relationship is where disabling color pickers in Gutenberg will be useful and likely common practice.
 However, disabling any type of WordPress functionality should not be taken lightly.

-I absolutely do not recommend disabling colors or even color pickers for any commercial WordPress themes or plugins.
+I do not recommend disabling colors or even color pickers for any commercial WordPress themes or plugins.
 Instead, add a stylized color palette to your WordPress theme, leveraging the Gutenberg components to empower folks to create beautiful content.